Skip to content

 Helsinki-based Man Yau’s (b.
 1991) sculptures discuss identity and the experience of exoticisation.
 In her works, she uses recognisable forms and contexts and combines them with politicized materials, such as porcelain/china or silk.
 The core of her work is formed by values and histories connected to everyday objects.
 Yau reshapes these values and histories while exploring value conceptions in racial, gendered and generally accepted narratives.

-The work was produced under the Percent for Art programme, and it belongs to the collection of the City of Helsinki, curated and managed by HAM Helsinki Art Museum.
+The work was produced under the Percent for Art programme, and it belongs to the City of Helsinki’s art collection, which is managed and curated by HAM.

 Read more..